 1. Are you licensed and insured to start and complete my project?

-It's good advice to ask your contractor to show that they are in fact licensed and insured in the state of Texas.
-By law they must be, in order to perform any remodel.
-Have them show you their licensing and that it is up-to-date.
+It's good advice to ask your contractor to show that they are, in fact, licensed and insured in the state of Texas.
+They must be in order for any remodeling to take place.
+Have them show you their licensing and ensure that it is up-to-date.

 2. Get an idea of how many subcontractors will be working on your kitchen renovation?

-It's completely fine to ask your contractor how many people will be working your your remodel.
-You could even ask for a list of the people that will be performing the kitchen remodel.
-Find out if all of the installers, cabinet makers, electricians, painters, carpenters, are employees or possibly sub-contracted out.
-It’s good practice to ensure that all sub-contractors are covered with worker’s compensation and even with disability insurance.
+It's completely fine to ask your contractor how many people will be working on your remodel.
+You could even ask for a list of the people who will be performing the kitchen remodel.
+Find out if all of the installers, cabinet makers, electricians, painters, and carpenters are employees or possibly subcontracted out.
+It’s good practice to ensure that all subcontractors are covered by worker’s compensation and even disability insurance.

 3. Find out who will end up being your main point of contact for your remodel.

-Many home owners go into a remodel thinking they know who their main point of contact will be.
-Only to get the run around when things start rolling.
-Make sure you establish who the person will be in contact with you throughout the build and make sure to ask what kinds of updates and communication you can expect throughout the remodel.
+Many homeowners go into a remodel thinking they know who their main point of contact will be.
+Only to get the runaround when things start rolling.
+Make sure you establish who will be in contact with you throughout the build, and make sure to ask what kinds of updates and communication you can expect throughout the remodel.
 Tell your point of contact that you want to have updates every 2-3 days.

 4. Make sure to ask for a detailed and itemized bid.

-This is almost always assumed to be done but can often fall through the cracks with the excitement of a new kitchen remodel.
-Always remember to ask for an itemized bid, it will show you all the costs for the different and various aspects of the job, including:
+This is almost always assumed to be done, but can often fall through the cracks with the excitement of a new kitchen remodel.
+Always request an itemized bid; this will show you all of the costs for the various aspects of the job, such as:

 The initial demolition and hauling out the debris